Heavy Seas Citra Cannon, a new single hop India pale ale, debuts in February.

 Heavy Seas Raspberry Sour debuts on Friday, July 20th on draft in the brewery’s taproom.

 5.75% ABV, 12 IBU

-Heavy Seas The Alpha Effect, a new hazy India pale ale, debuts in March.
+Heavy Seas The Alpha Effect, a new hazy India pale ale will return in 2018.

 The brewery built this recipe from the ground up, using predominately Columbus hops.
 Interestingly, the brewery doesn’t use Columbus in any of their other beers.

 This IPA certainly is hazy.
 Turbid?
 No. Juicy?
 Yes.
 If it’s a trop hop combo you are seeking, you’ll find it here.
 This IPA is a beautiful blend citrus, melon and piney hop flavors, with a smooth finish thanks to an addition of wheat.

 The beer is hazy, with a modest portion of malted wheat in the grist.
 Straw colored, it has a clean, crisp malt profile.
 Juicy, resiny, piney hop aromas and flavors are the stars of this show, however.
 Some Citra and Centennial hops play supporting roles to Columbus’ powerful performance.
 If you like hops, find The Alpha Effect.
 You won’t be disappointed!” – Heavy Seas Brewmaster, Christopher Leonard

 Heavy Seas The Alpha Effect will be available in 12-ounce bottles and draft again in February 2018.